Figure skating: Head injuries, falls and collisions

 Competitive skaters generally do not wear helmets or other protective gear.
 There is a risk of head injuries, particularly in pair skating as a result of falls from lifts.
 Although pair skaters are most susceptible, serious head injuries can occur in all disciplines, including ice dance.
 Partners have accidentally slashed each other with their skate blades.
 This may occur when partners drift too close during side-by-side camel spins.
-Several female pair skaters have suffered head/face injuries during this element, including Elena Berezhnaya, Jessica Dubé, Mandy Wötzel, Galina Maniachenko (Efremenko), and Elena Riabchuk.
+Several female pair skaters have suffered head/face injuries during this element, including Elena Berezhnaya, Tatiana Totmianina, Jessica Dubé, Mandy Wötzel, Galina Maniachenko (Efremenko), and Elena Riabchuk.

 Commenting on falls and concussions, Madison Hubbell said that "Most of the time, the worst falls are on things we kind of take for granted."
 Shin splints, knee injuries, and back problems are not uncommon.
 Hip damage may occur as a result of practising jumps and throws.
 In rare cases, intensive training of spins may result in subtle concussions (Lucinda Ruh).

 Injuries have also been sustained by skaters from different teams when many skaters are practising on the ice.
 Midori Ito collided with Laetitia Hubert at the 1991 World Championships, while Oksana Baiul and Tanja Szewczenko collided at the 1994 Olympics, but all went on to compete.
+At the 2014 Cup of China the Japanese Yuzuru Hanyu, winner of the Olympic title a few months before, and the Chinese Han Yan, collided during the warm up of the free program.
+Despite being visibly injured, both skaters finished the competition.
 On practice sessions with multiple skaters on the ice, the skater whose music is playing conventionally has right of way.
 Also, pairs and ice dancers skating as a unit have right of way over those skating separately as changing course is more difficult for a couple.